 Depending on your space requirements and time-frame, any of these lettuces are an ideal choice.
 You may even choose to plant all of them for a hydroponic lettuce trifecta of different flavors and shades of green.

-Because your lettuce won’t come into contact with soil, it’s important to ensure adequate water intake.
+Because your lettuce won’t come into contact with soil, it’s important to ensure adequate water and nutrient intake.

 Standing for Nutrient Film Technique, the NFT system uses a pump to move water along the base of the plants’ roots.

 There will be a reservoir on the bottom, connected to fill tubes and water flow tubes.

 These will move the water to a top chamber that holds the plants, which is usually comprised of some form of piping.

 The plants’ roots will hang down into holes in the piping, receiving a “film” of water as the pump moves it across and back down into the reservoir.

 Flood and Drain System

 The Flood and Drain system is also known as the Ebb and Flow hydroponic system.